MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/user-guide.md

 ## Make group calls

-You can invite additional contacts to a call, switch between participants' video feeds, and mute participants in a call.
+You can include up to 50 people in a group call.
+You can also switch between participants' video feeds and mute participants as needed.

 ### Invite additional contacts to a call

 1. In the upper-right corner of the video feed, select the **Open Participants** button.

    > [!TIP]
-   > Select the **Open Participants** button again if you want to close the pane.
+   > Select the **Participants** button again if you want to close the pane.

-2. Use the search box search box to enter a name or email address.
-Select a name in the search results to begin calling.
+2. Select one of your recent contacts, or select **Invite Someone** at the bottom of the pane, enter a name or email address, and then seelect a name in the search results to start the call.

 > [!TIP]
 > [Learn how to add additional contacts from Microsoft Teams Desktop](https://support.office.com/en-us/article/add-someone-to-a-call-in-teams-267fb0c9-275a-4047-8412-7b2654dc29c3).

 ### Switch the displayed video feed in a group call

-1. In the upper-right corner of the video feed, select the **Open Participants** button.
+1. In the upper-right corner of the video feed, select the **Participants** button.

 2. Hover over the participant whose video feed you want to switch to, and then select it.
 If the participant's video feed is enabled, the video will switch to their feed.